What if some of my photos and videos are missing after I turn on iCloud Photos?

 Photos and videos are stored in your account for 30 days.
 To download your photos and videos on your iOS device, go to Settings > [your name] > iCloud > Photos and select Download and Keep Originals.
-On your Mac, open Photos, choose Photos > Preferences, then click iCloud, then select Download Originals to this Mac.
+On your Mac, open Photos, choose Photos > Settings or Photos > Preferences, then click iCloud, then select Download Originals to this Mac.
 You can also select the photos and videos that you want to download from iCloud.com.

 What happened to the My Photo Stream album?

 When you turn on iCloud Photos, photos from My Photo Stream that are in your My Photo Stream album but not saved to your library are removed.
 After you turn on iCloud Photos, you won't see a separate My Photo Stream album.

 If you have an additional device with My Photo Stream turned on and iCloud Photos turned off, you'll still see a My Photo Stream album on that device.
 Any new photos that you take or add to your library show in that album on that device.